"Blueberry Haze" CBD Hemp Flowers (CBD 18% Max)

 Product: Blueberry Haze

-When trimmed our Blueberry Haze CBD hemp flower is firm and dense, while sticky and sparkling with trichomes.
+When trimmed our Kandy Kush CBD hemp flower is sticky and dense, while sparkling with trichomes.
 All of our flowers are processed by a machine "chopper" in order to break them down into smaller pieces.

 Effects (Based on Online Reviews)